Tufts Admissions

 Back to Top

-Our Division of Student Diversity and Inclusion, led by the Associate Dean of Diversity, Inclusion, and Success, includes our eight identity-based resource centers.
-The Africana Center, Asian American Center, Center for STEM Diversity, Indigenous Center, FIRST Resource Center, Latinx Center, LGBT Center, and Women’s Center are physical spaces for socializing and club meetings, but also provide sources of comfort and belonging for underrepresented students at Tufts.
+The Division of Student Diversity and Inclusion includes eight resource centers.
+The Africana Center, Asian American Center, Center for STEM Diversity, Indigenous Center, FIRST Resource Center, Latinx Center, LGBT Center, and Women’s Center are physical spaces for socializing and club meetings, but also provide sources of comfort and belonging for students at Tufts.
 They offer students opportunities for peer mentorship, events, discussion, and leadership on issues of identity, diversity, and social justice.
 Most importantly, the Centers provide all students a place to go and a place to be heard.

 Back to Top